ValtteriL/iec62443-svv-demo/SVV-1.md

 Possible functional test cases:
 - Test greeting generator with valid input (correct password, some name), change password, Retry with the new password

+#### CR 1.4 Identifier management

+The component only has a single user, which is impemented as only a password.
+It contains no user identifiers.
+Therefore this requirement is not applicable.